Shoddy

 Circa 1813 in Batley, England, Benjamin Law developed a process using recycled woolen rag combined with virgin wool to make a material called shoddy.

-Benjamin Law is listed as the developer of this process in several books on the woolen industry in Yorkshire.
+Benjamin Law is listed as the developer of this process in several books on the woolen industry in Yorkshire and is recognized by the city of Batley in a commemorative plaque.

 A Guide to Batley at A Guide To Batley states: